What is the Short-Term programme?

 Where can I go and when are the departures?

 Short-term participants can volunteer in countries throughout Africa, Asia, Europe and Latin America.
 See our interactive map to find out where you can volunteer.

-Most volunteers live with a host family, in order to gain a true, unique cultural experience and have the opportunity to speak the local language every day!
+Our Impactful Short-Term Programme means volunteers can fully experience a new culture through living with a host family and becoming part of the community.
+Living with a local family means volunteers can speak the local language every day!
 Many of the host families have had their own children or family members also volunteer abroad on the ICYE programme.

 You can opt to live independently or at a project if you prefer, although this can limit your project choice as not every project can provide accommodation.

-Volunteers will receive a one to one pre-departure meeting designed to help prepare them for everything they may encounter whilst volunteering abroad, with specific advice and guidance given in relation to the country they will be volunteering in.
-The training also covers important topics such as inter-cultural awareness, the rights and responsibilities of a volunteer, conflict resolution and the support offered in case of a problem and ways to stay involved with ICYE UK on their return.
+You will receive a one to one pre-departure, with specific advice and guidance given in relation to the country where you will be volunteering.
+The training covers important topics such as inter-cultural awareness, the rights and responsibilities of a volunteer, conflict resolution and the support offered in case of a problem and ways to stay involved with ICYE UK on your return.

-Once volunteers have arrived in their host country, they will receive an orientation training to help acclimatise them to the new environment and prepare them for their placements.
-This includes advice about local customs, transport and health and safety.
-The orientation meeting is delivered by the ICYE office in country who are available for support right throughout the volunteer’s stay in the country.
-When the voluntary period has finished, volunteers will be asked to complete an evaluation giving honest feedback about their experience.
-Information will also be given by ICYE UK as to how they can continue to stay involved with ICYE on their return.
+Once you have arrived, you will receive an orientation training, delivered by the ICYE office in-country, to help acclimatise you to the new environment.
+This meeting includes advice about local customs, transport and health and safety.
+When the voluntary period has finished, you will be asked to complete an evaluation giving honest feedback about your experience.

 You’ll be invited to a group training day to consolidate all the new skills you will have developed and to share stories and experiences with fellow volunteers.
 We often have an external facilitator come in to help volunteers with CV writing and interview techniques too.